algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 **Be carefull, do not mix installations type !**

-Now that you warned, you can start to play ;) !
+Now that you aware, you can start to play ;) !

 # Prerequisites

-For all you need to install the following dependencies:
+For all the applications, you need to install the following dependencies:

 * Server up to date: `sudo apt-get update && sudo apt-get upgrade`
 * Python (**2.7** is recommended) and libs: `sudo apt-get install python2.7 python2.7-dev python-pip`